flengyel/ansible_secrets/docs/ONBOARDING_AN_APP.md

 To run the script interactively for testing, your user account must be a member of the `appsecretaccess` group.

 If the script runs successfully, the onboarding process is complete.
-The script is now ready for its production use (e.g., being called by a `cronjob` running as the `service_account` user).
+The script is now ready for its production use (e.g., being called by a cron job).

 ## Step 4: Configuring for Automated Execution (Cron)